-At present, there is a Government water tax that is collected by the Talati.
+At present, there is a government water tax that is collected by the Talati.
 Each household must pay Rs.
-5 every month.
+5 every month regardless of whether or not they have access to water.
 Households, can pay each month, quarterly, or annually.
-The Panchayat is responsible for monitoring each household's payment.
+Each household in the pipeline scheme is required to pay Rs.
+14 per year.
+The Panchayat is responsible for monitoring each household's payment for both the standard government tax and the pipeline charge.
 However, more than 30% of village households do not pay at all, and most do not pay the entire amount.
+Currently, SEWA does not have a formal system to monitor which villagers do and do not pay for the maintenance of SEWA's projects.
 In the last 10 years, since 1987, there has been no increase in the costs or the number of irrigation licenses.

-SEWA believes that incurring the economic costs of water resource development increases the local sense of ownership and responsibility toward the resources.
-Therefore, most activities are implemented with local labor or contributions.
-The local management committees are then guided to continue to collect local contributions to use toward the maintenance of the activities.
+Incurring the economic costs of water resource development in the planning, implementing, and maintenance phases increases the local sense of ownership and responsibility toward the resources.
+All activities are planned and designed according to an annual participatory business plan.
+The plan outlines the costs and benefits of the project and is open for everyone to read and/or contribute to.
+All subsequent monitoring reports are based on the plan.
+Most activities are implemented with local labor or contributions.
 Local contributions result in mutual accountability and increases personal responsibility toward the project and cost monitoring.
-In addition, all activities are planned and designed according to an annual participatory business plan.
-The plan outlines the costs and benefits of the project and is open for everyone to read and/or contribute to.
-All subsequent monitoring reports are based on the Plan.
+Finally, the local management committees are then guided collect local contributions to maintain the activities.